kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 Whenever you define a constant string (ie one in the form `char* str = "constant"`) That string is stored in the _data_ or _code_ segment that is **read-only** meaning that any attempt to modify the string will cause a segfault.

-If one however `malloc`'s space, one can change that string to be whatever they want.
+If one, however, `malloc`'s space, one can change that string to be whatever they want.

 ## Memory Mismanagement